 The C.P.
 Baker Drilling Barge was used for drilling operations for Pan American Petroleum Corporation on Eugene Island in the Gulf of Mexico.
 This offshore oil rig explosion occurred on June 30, 1964, after it experienced a blowout.
 Water permeated the vessel and electricity was lost.
 Soon, the explosion and fires started.
 The incident caused the death of 21 people and injured 22 more in the resulting fires and aftermath of the explosion.
 This meant that everyone from the 43-person crew was either injured or killed.

 On July 6, 1988, the Piper Alpha disaster in the United Kingdom took a huge toll, making it the deadliest offshore oil rig disaster in world history.
 Due to a communication error, a gas pump that was supposed to be left off while workers completed a project was turned on, which resulted in a gas leak and subsequent explosion.
 A total of 167 of the 226-person crew died in the disaster.

 According to the Houston Business Journal, in 2014, an oil rig owned by Fieldwood Energy LLC exploded and caught on fire near Louisiana when a heating system was being repaired.
 The explosion resulted in the death of one person and serious injuries to three others.

 According to KTUL Tulsa, in 2018, an oil rig exploded after gas that was supposed to be contained was actually released.
-Coupled with inadequate equipment to contain the spread of fire, the explosion was considered the worst since the Deepwater Horizon explosion.
+Due to inadequate equipment, offshore workers could not contain the spread of fire.
+This massive explosion was considered the worst since the Deepwater Horizon explosion.
 The explosion caused the death of five men, who were initially missing after the incident.
 A subsequent wrongful death lawsuit was filed in the case, resulting in a jury verdict of $10 million to the family of each man who was killed.

 Mariner Energy Vermilion